REG-Linux/REG-Linux/board/amlogic/s905/README.md

   - Khadas VIM1 copies `boot.ini`, `boot.scr`, `aml_autoscript*`, and
     writes `u-boot.bin` from the freshly built mainline image so the vendor ROM can load it off the SD card root.
-  - Fun-R1 and the generic TV box convert the kernel to `uImage`, produce AML/S905 autoscripts via `mkimage`, and include `boot/uEnv.txt` so a user can pick the correct DTB without editing `extlinux.conf`.
+  - Generic TV box convert the kernel to `uImage`, produce AML/S905 autoscripts via `mkimage`, and include `boot/uEnv.txt` so a user can pick the correct DTB without editing `extlinux.conf`.